CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Devices/Monitor-Switches.md

 {{<figure src="/images/netq/dev-switch-large-attributes-tab-230.png" width="500">}}

 From a performance perspective, this example shows that five interfaces are down, the NetQ Agent is communicating with the NetQ appliance or VM, and it is missing the Cumulus Linux license.
-It is important the license is valid, so you would want to fix this first (refer to {{<link url="https://docs.cumulusnetworks.com/cumulus-linux-42/Quick-Start-Guide/#install-the-license" text="Install the Cumulus Linux License">}}).
-Secondly, you would want to look more closely at the interfaces (refer to {{<link title="View Interface Statistics for a Switch" text="interface statistics">}}).
+It is important the license is valid, so you would want to fix this first (refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux-42/Quick-Start-Guide/#install-the-license" text="Install the Cumulus Linux License">}}).
+Secondly, you would want to look more closely at the interfaces (refer to {{<link title="#view-interface-statistics-and-utilization" text="interface statistics">}}).

-## System Configuration Metrics
+## System Configuration

 At some point in the lifecycle of a switch, you are likely to want more detail about how the switch is configured and what software is running on it.
 The NetQ UI and the NetQ CLI can provide this information.